 Once you have published the tables you need, they can be accessed from your client app.

 This is where you shine.
 The Data Abstract frameworks make it easy to access your data from the client apps you write – no matter the platform and the development tool.

-The Data Abstract APIs you will work with are crafted specifically for each of the development tools, but they follow a shared design.
-We believe that's the best approach, allowing you to leverage Data Abstract knowledge, once obtained, across all platforms, while still getting the fully native development experience on each platform, and no awkward platform-isms.
+The Data Abstract APIs you will work with are crafted specifically for each development platform, but they follow a shared design.
+We believe that is the best approach, allowing you to leverage Data Abstract knowledge, once obtained, across all platforms — while still getting the fully native development experience on each platform and no awkward platform-isms.

 The Remote Data Adapter handles all the gritty details of efficiently and securely communicating with the server – one less thing for you to worry about.

 We have extensive per-platform tutorials and examples that let you dive into each of the specific APIs, as part of the free 30-day trial: